 In managing the Government Money Market Portfolio, BNYM Investment Adviser will draw upon CIS.
 CIS is a division of BNYM Investment Adviser that provides investment and credit risk management services and approves all money market fund eligible securities for the fund and for other investment companies and accounts managed by the Manager or its affiliates that invest primarily in money market instruments.
 CIS, through a team of professionals who contribute a combination of industry analysis and fund-specific expertise, monitors all issuers approved for investment by such investment companies and other accounts by analyzing third party inputs, such as financial statements and media sources, ratings releases and company meetings, as well as internal research.
-CIS investment (the "Risk Department") as part of the investment process.
-These inputs and guidance focus primarily on concentration levels and market and credit risks and are based upon independent analysis done by the Risk Department.
+CIS investment and credit professionals also utilize inputs and guidance from BNY Mellon's central Risk Management Department (the "Risk Department") as part of the investment process.
+These inputs and guidance focus primarily on concentration levels and market and credit risks and are based upon independent analysis done by the Risk Department relating to fundamental characteristics such as the sector, sovereign, tenor and rating of investments or potential investment.
 The Risk Department also may perform stress and scenario testing on various money market type portfolios advised by CIS or BNY Mellon and its other affiliates, and provides various periodic and ad-hoc reporting to the investment and credit professionals at CIS.
 In the event a security is removed from the "approved" credit list after being purchased by the fund, the fund is not required to sell that security.